Barn owls confound the conservation industry

 That these mega-herbivores were on the edge as their habitat range declined is indicated in another study based on evidence that comes from data on carnivore dental attrition, and the age structure, life history, tusk growth rates, and stable isotopes from the fossil record of woolly mammoth and mastodon in N. America (22).
 The authors say that multiple lines of evidence suggest that the large mammalian herbivores of the North American Pleistocene were primarily predator limited and at low densities, and therefore highly susceptible to extinction when humans were added to the predator guild, so triggering a population collapse of large herbivores and their predators.
 Thus the arrival of humans across the Bering land bridge just tipped them over the edge of the cliff of extinction!

-There is no doubt that the mega-herbivores of the Pleistocene would have maintained a much more open, savannah-type landscape.
-However, these studies on post-glacial vegetation changes due to climatic factors challenge the theory that human beings were the primary cause of the extinction of the mega-herbivores.
+There is doubt that the mega-herbivores of the Pleistocene would have maintained a much more open, savannah-type landscape, and these studies on post-glacial vegetation changes due to climatic factors challenge the theory that human beings were the primary cause of the extinction of the mega-herbivores.
 We thus owe no duty to assume that our natural landscapes are anomalous in the absence of mega-herbivores because it is not the case that their extinction was the result of an undue influence from early humans.
 It would seem that the predominance of post-glacial woodland landscapes is what wild nature gave us.
 Even then, this is continually picked away at by those addicted to open landscapes, and thus our systems analysis must continue.

 Aurochs and moose came through the post-glacial changes in vegetation, but in Britain they succumbed to hunting and the advance of agriculture in the Neolithic, becoming extinct about 3,500 years ago (18).
 Aurochs survived later in Continental Europe, and of course the moose is a free living wild animal in Scandinavia to this day.
 Thus we did lose at our own hands these two large herbivores from British landscapes.
 Can we put a measure on their potential influence?
 Would it have been a sufficient herbivore pressure to satisfy the needs of the arch grazers and their open landscapes?